 ~Gift Shop.
 As much as possible we source items for our small camp gift shop directly from the individuals or families who design and make the items, thereby ensuring they benefit from a good price from their items rather than buying via brokers who will often take advantage of the producers.
 Our gift shop profits go into sustaining The Porridge Project and are used to pay for school fees and expenses for some of our sponsored students.

-We are proud members of Pack for a Purpose, an initiative that allows travellers like you to make a lasting impact in the community at your travel destination.
-If you save just a few kilos of space in your suitcase and bring supplies for area schools or medical clinics in need, you’ll make a priceless impact in the lives of our local children and families.
+~Pack for a Purpose.
+We are proud members of Pack for a Purpose, an initiative that allows travelers like you to make a lasting impact in the community at your travel destination.
+If you save just a few kilos of space in your suitcase and take supplies for the projects we support in need, you’ll make a priceless impact in the lives of our local children and families.